daizutabi/hydraflow/docs/part3-advanced/sweep-syntax.md

 # First set: with job-level add
 python train.py model=small seed=42,43 epochs=100 hydra/launcher=joblib hydra.launcher.n_jobs=2

-# Second set: only uses set-level add (job-level add is completely ignored)
+# Second set: merges job-level and set-level add (hydra/launcher is overridden by set-level)
-python train.py model=large seed=44 hydra.job.num_nodes=1
+python train.py model=large seed=44 hydra/launcher=submitit hydra.launcher.n_jobs=2 hydra.job.num_nodes=1
 ```

-**Important**: When a set has its own `add` parameter, it completely overrides the job-level `add`.
-The job-level `add` is entirely ignored for that set, not merged or combined.
+**Important**: When a set has its own `add` parameter, it is merged with the job-level `add`.
+If the same parameter key appears in both, the set-level value takes precedence.
+Parameters unique to either the job-level or set-level `add` are preserved in the final command.

 ## Advanced Examples